-- Low-income family.
-A family whose income does not exceed 80 percent of the median income for the area as determined by HUD with adjustments for smaller or larger families, except that HUD may establish income limits higher or lower than 80 percent for areas with unusually high or low incomes. - Medical expenses.
-Medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance (a deduction for elderly or disabled families only).
-These allowances are given when calculating adjusted income for medical expenses more than 3 percent of annual income. - Minimum rent.
-An amount established by the PHA of zero to \$50. - Minor.
-A member of the family household other than the family head or spouse, who is under 18 years of age. - Mixed family.
-A family whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigration status. - Monthly adjusted income.
-One twelfth of adjusted income. - Monthly income.
-One twelfth of the annual income. - National.
-A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession. - Near-elderly family.
-A family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides. - Net family assets.
+Low-income family.
+A family whose income does not exceed 80 percent of the median income for the area as determined by HUD with adjustments for smaller or larger families, except that HUD may establish income limits higher or lower than 80 percent for areas with unusually high or low incomes.

+Minimum rent.
+An amount established by the PHA of zero to \$50.

+Minor.
+A member of the family household other than the family head or spouse, who is under 18 years of age.

+Mixed family.
+A family whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigration status.

+Monthly adjusted income.
+One twelfth of adjusted income.

+Monthly income.
+One twelfth of the annual income.

+National.
+A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession.

+Near-elderly family.
+A family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides.

+Net family assets.
 (1) Net cash value after deducting reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment, excluding interests in Indian trust land, and excluding equity accounts in HUD homeownership programs.
-The value of necessary items of personal property such as furniture and automobiles shall be excluded. - In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the value of the trust fund will not be considered an asset so long as the fund continues to be held in trust.
+The value of necessary items of personal property such as furniture and automobiles shall be excluded.

+- In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the value of the trust fund will not be considered an asset so long as the fund continues to be held in trust.
 Any income distributed from the trust fund shall be counted when determining annual income under §5.609. - In determining net family assets, PHAs or owners, as applicable, shall include the value of any business or family assets disposed of by an applicant or tenant for less than fair market value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application for the program or reexamination, as applicable, more than the consideration received, therefore.
 In the case of a disposition as part of a separation or divorce settlement, the disposition will not be for less than fair market value if the applicant or tenant receives important consideration not measurable in dollar terms.